 Option 3: Storage Units

-Your car can be kept in a storage unit, some of them allow you to repair it there or work on your car at will.
+Your car can be kept in a storage unit, some of which allow you to repair it there or work on your car at will.
 These facilities are perfect for large or long-term projects because you may store the car and any necessary parts or tools for a weekly or monthly rental cost.
 The prices vary, but for a storage unit that’s big enough to fit a car, $100 to $300 is a safe bet.

-If you need to use any power equipment, make sure to verify the amenities of the unit before you rent a garage to work on a car because some storage facilities lack electrical outlets.
+If you need to use any power equipment, make sure to verify the amenities of the unit before you rent a garage to work on a car, because some storage facilities lack electrical outlets.
 Additionally, lacking lifts, storage units are unable to address all repairs.
 Public Storage and CubeSmart are two national storage corporations that provide vehicle storage.

 Before doing any maintenance on your car, be careful to ask permission from the storage facility; not all places will let you work on a car.
 For instance, Life Storage forbids it because of the insufficient power, the loudness, and the potential for spillage, smoke, and odors, among other reasons.